jhchabran/tabloid/README.md

 ## Deploying it

 Presently, it's not streamlined at all, as it's still the early stages and no stable releases had been made.
-The main goal there is to provide an example repository that can be forked, modified and deployed to common cloud providers with a single button.
-See #51 for this work item.
+The main goal there is to provide an example repository that can be forked, modified and deployed to common cloud providers with a single button (See [#51](https://github.com/jhchabran/tabloid/issues/51), [#8](https://github.com/jhchabran/tabloid/issues/8))

 Still, for now it can be easily deployed on Heroku with the provided Dockerfile.